ignytis/ignytis.github.io/content/posts/2025/05/06-linux-kernel-debugging-qemu/index.md

 __NB!__ When configuring disk partitions, do __NOT__ enable the disk encryption (the `Set up this disk as LVM group` option), because you will not be able to mount it later.
 Also this tutorial implies using default settings for disk partitioning, so I would recommend to use the default settings apart from notice about encryption above.

-When installer requests to reboot the system, you can just close the window with VM.

-To verify the installation, you can run the previous command again, but with `-cdrom` and `-boot` options removed in order to skip the ISO disk part:
+When installer requests to reboot the system, you can just close the window.
+To verify the installation, run the previous command without `-cdrom` and `-boot` flags:
 ```bash
 qemu-system-x86_64 \
     -enable-kvm \